 This continued for a few more questions, with very long waits before the next question.
 I asked the 1LT what was going on.

-She said the 2LT was always on IM with four different 1LTs and four customer issue at the same time, so due to the multitasking we had to wait.
+She said the 2LT was always on IM with four different 1LTs and four customer issues at the same time, so due to the multitasking we had to wait.

 Can you imagine a system design like this in a physical setting?
 Does a grocery store drive efficiency by having one cashier run back and forth across four registers?
-Does a hospital try to have one rep register four patients all at once, running back and forth across different desks.
+Does a hospital try to have one rep register four patients simultaneously, running back and forth across different desks?